 If the RNP approach operation is successful, no licence entry is required, and the validity period of the IR remains unchanged.
 If the RNP approach is failed, the privileges of the IR are unaffected and the 'no RNP approaches' restriction remains.
 In either event the examiner must complete and endorse a CAA test report form, copies of which must be sent to the CAA and handed to the applicant.

-As well as the Examiner Report form annotated by the examiner to say that PBN has been assessed, the applicant should include documentation to show that the non-UK examiner's NAA has authorised their examiner to conduct PBN checks.
+As well as an appropriately completed Examiners report form, the applicant should include documentation to show that the non-UK examiner's NAA has authorised their examiner to conduct PBN checks.

-This document could be their licence, examiners authorisation or a separate authorisation depending how their particular NAA has implemented EU Regulation 2016/539.
-The non-UK examiner will need to follow the required procedure stated in the EASA Examiners Differences Document as amended.
-The test notification emails will be amended to mention PBN.
+This document could be a certified copy of their licence, examiners authorisation or a separate authorisation depending how their particular NAA has implemented EU Regulation 2016/539.

 Read all @UK_CAA

 UK Civil Aviation Authority confirms regulatory approval for JetBlue

 Major safety boost for offshore helicopters moves closer